SanPen/GridCal/README.md

 [Here](https://github.com/SanPen/GridCal/tree/master/Grids_and_profiles) you can find:
 - Load profiles for your projects
 - Standard IEEE grids as well as grids from open projects
-- Equipment catalogue (Wires, Cables and Transformers) ready to use in GridCal
+- [Equipment catalogue](https://gridcal.readthedocs.io/en/latest/data_sheets.html) (Wires, Cables and Transformers) ready to use in GridCal

 # Examples

-Examples are included in [Tutorials](https://github.com/SanPen/GridCal/tree/master/Tutorials) folder of the GitHub repository.
+Examples are included in [Tutorials](https://gridcal.readthedocs.io/en/latest/tutorials/tutorials_module.html) section.
 In addition, the tests under [src/tests](https://github.com/SanPen/GridCal/tree/master/src/tests) may serve as valuable examples.

 # Testing GridCal